 - An annual audit is still required; and

 - An annual business registration (BR) fee, as well as annual return (AR) filing fee are still payable.

 So, if your company has “no significant accounting transactions” during a financial year, you may consider officially registering it as a “dormant” company.
 If you are prepared to take this step it is important to remember:

 - An annual business registration (BR) fee is still payable;

-- You are required to file an annual return (AR) only once, that is for the year it is registered as dormant but no more after that (note: can be completely avoided if dormant effective date is within 42 days of the incorporation anniversary of your company); and
+- You are required to file an annual return (AR) for the year it is registered as dormant but no more after that (note: can be completely avoided if dormant effective date is within 42 days of the incorporation anniversary of your company); and

 - Bookkeeping should continue to be prepared, but audits will no longer be required.

 In other words, if you are not planning to operate with your company on a short-term basis (less than 2 to 3 years), it is highly recommended you officially register the company as dormant.
 Taking this action will imply some professional fees, but you will only face minimum costs.

 On the contrary, if you have no plan to operate your company on a medium/long-term basis (more than 2 to 3 years) and do not want to support any costs, the only alternative is to deregister the company which will imply higher professional fees but no more future costs.

 Are you considering one of the above options?
 Want to discuss it further?